 This Acceptable Use Policy (“AUP”) identifies and sets forth some requirements and restrictions on the use by Client and Client’s Subscribers of the Products and Services provided by TelWare, and the TelWare platform used by Client to deliver such Products and Services, and is incorporated by reference in the Master Services Agreement (“MSA”) between TelWare and Client.
-Client must review and comply with the AUP laws and guidelines, however, this AUP is not intended to be (i) interpreted as, relied upon, or used as a substitute for the advice of legal counsel, (ii) or considered to be a complete and exhaustive list of all laws and regulations applicable to Client’s use of the TelWare platform, Products, and/or Services.
-In addition to the below laws, various other state and foreign laws may apply to Client’s use of the TelWare platform, Products and/or Services.
-Each Client is advised to obtain the advice of its own legal counsel before using the TelWare platform, Products and/or Services.
+The client must review and comply with the AUP laws and guidelines, however, this AUP is not intended to be (i) interpreted as, relied upon, or used as a substitute for the advice of legal counsel, (ii) or considered to be a complete and exhaustive list of all laws and regulations applicable to Client’s use of the TelWare platform, Products, and/or Services.
+In addition to the below laws, various other state and foreign laws may apply to the Client’s use of the TelWare platform, Products, and/or Services.
+Each Client is advised to obtain the advice of its own legal counsel before using the TelWare platform, Products, and/or Services.

-Client’s access to the TelWare platform, Products and/or Services and that of Client’s Subscribers, may be restricted, suspended or terminated for violation of this AUP, at TelWare’s sole discretion.
+Client’s access to the TelWare platform, Products and/or Services, and that of Client’s Subscribers, may be restricted, suspended, or terminated for violation of this AUP, at TelWare’s sole discretion.

 TelWare maintains a zero-tolerance policy for any violation of this AUP and requires that its Clients implement and enforce this same zero-tolerance policy.

-Capitalized terms used in this AUP shall have the meaning as given in Client’s Master Services Agreement (MSA).
+Capitalized terms used in this AUP shall have the meaning as given in the Client’s Master Services Agreement (MSA).

 1. General Statement

 TelWare is dedicated to the use of Voice over Internet Protocol (VoIP) and related technologies to improve the telecommunications industry and the lives of individuals throughout the world.